-Now that you have determined how you will measure success, it’s now time to identify potential costs and risks.
+Now that you have determined how you will measure success, it’s now time to identify potential costs and risks of a company intranet.

 When identifying potential risks, first start by spelling out your goal in simple terms.
 This will clarify what it is you are trying to achieve.
 Then include a list of things that might derail your objective.
 For example, you might want to say something like: